-When you're buying a home, it is important to understand its restrictive covenants, because they dictate how you can and cannot use the property.
-Restrictive covenants apply to a group of homes or lots -- property that's part of a specific development or subdivision.
+When you're buying a home, it's important to understand its restrictive covenants because they dictate how you can and cannot use the property.
+Restrictive covenants typically apply to homes that are part of a specific development or subdivision.

 Purpose of Restrictive Covenants

 Restrictions give a development a more standard appearance and control over some of the activities that take place within its boundaries.
-When enforced, covenants protect property values.
-Restrictive covenants nearly always stipulate the minimum size residence allowed, the number of homes that may be built on one lot, and the type of style the homes must (or must not) be.
+When enforced, covenants can protect property values.
+Restrictive covenants nearly always stipulate the minimum size residence allowed, the number of homes that may be built on one lot, and the style the homes must (or must not) be.

 More Topics Covered by Restrictive Covenants

-- Easements, such as pathways for power lines or public roads.
+- Easements, such as pathways for power lines or public roads

-- Fees for road maintenance or amenities.
+- Fees for road maintenance or amenities

-- Rules regarding changing or voiding the covenants.
+- Rules regarding changing or voiding the covenants

-- Rules about pets and other animals -- for instance, types of animals allowed and breeding rules.
+- Rules about pets and other animals (for instance, types of animals allowed and breeding rules)

-- Regulations dealing with in-home businesses and home rentals.
+- Regulations dealing with in-home businesses and home rentals

-- Rules that limit tree-cutting.
+- Rules that limit tree-cutting

-- Clauses that dictate what type of fencing can be used, or that forbid fencing.
+- Clauses that dictate what type of fencing can be used or that forbid fencing

-- Clauses to reduce clutter on lots, such as prohibiting owners from storing certain types of vehicles near their homes.
+- Clauses to reduce clutter on lots, such as prohibiting owners from storing certain types of vehicles near their homes

 Some restrictions limit the paint colors that can be used on residence exteriors.
 Some might require that all homes have a certain type of siding.
 In areas where wildfires are common, covenants might require developers to use flame retardant building materials.

-The home seller of a residence within a development provides the buyer with a copy of the declaration of covenants, conditions and restrictions (CC&Rs) document.
-Some sellers may provide prospective buyers with a copy of the document upfront, before the buyers make an offer.
+The home seller of a residence within a development provides the buyer with a copy of the covenants, conditions, and restrictions (CC&Rs) document.
+Some sellers may provide prospective buyers with a copy of the document upfront before the buyers make an offer.

 For homes not located within developments, if restriction documents are not offered, ask for them.
-If no one has a copy, go to the county courthouse and ask for assistance finding them -- they may be in the public records.
+If no one has a copy, go to the county courthouse and ask for assistance finding them, They may be in the public records.

 If statements reference a prior deed, look it up also.

 When you need to do your own research to find out about a property's restrictive covenants before you close on the sale, consider inserting a contingency clause in your offer to protect your interests.
-The clause should be worded to give you time to read and approve the restrictions, and to allow you to back out of the contract with no penalties if you do not approve of them.
+The clause should be worded to give you time to read and approve the restrictions and allow you to back out of the contract with no penalties if you do not approve of them.